GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

   </figcaption>
 </figure>

-Also, if you have made changes to the the service worker code, you can use the **Update** button and **skipWaiting** to apply the changes immediately.
+Also, if you have made changes to the service worker code, you can use the **Update** button and **skipWaiting** to apply the changes immediately.

 <figure>
   {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/mJISZTRN34bmSbENQpVq.png", alt="Refreshing the service worker in the Application panel", width="800", height="523", class="screenshot" %}